 HEAT EXHAUSTION Excessive heat can lead to sunburn, heat cramps, heat exhaustion and heat stroke.
 If someone is experiencing heat cramps in the legs or abdomen, get them to a cooler place, have them rest, lightly stretch the affected muscle, and replenish their fluids with a half a glass (about 4 ounces) of cool water every 15 minutes.

-If someone is exhibiting signs of heat exhaustion (cool, moist, pale or flushed skin, heavy sweating, headache, nausea, dizziness, weakness exhaustion), move them to a cooler place, remove or loosen tight clothing and spray the person with water or apply cool, wet cloths or towels to the skin.
+If someone is exhibiting signs of heat exhaustion (cool, moist, pale or flushed skin, heavy sweating, headache, nausea, dizziness, weakness, exhaustion), move them to a cooler place, remove or loosen tight clothing and spray the person with water or apply cool, wet cloths or towels to the skin.
 Fan the person.
 If they are conscious, give small amounts of cool water to drink.
 Make sure the person drinks slowly.
 Watch for changes in condition.
-If the person refuses water, vomits or begins to lose consciousness, call 9-1-1 or the local emergency number.
+If the person refuses water, vomits or begins to lose consciousness, call 9-1-1.

-HEAT STROKE LIFE-THREATENING.
-Signs include hot, red skin which may be dry or moist; changes in consciousness; vomiting and high body temperature.
-Call 9-1-1 or the local emergency number immediately if someone shows signs of heat stroke.
+HEAT STROKE LIFE-THREATENING Signs include hot, red skin which may be dry or moist; changes in consciousness; vomiting and high body temperature.
+Call 9-1-1 immediately if someone shows signs of heat stroke.
 Move the person to a cooler place.
 Quickly cool the person’s body by immersing them up to their neck in cold water if possible.
 Otherwise, douse or spray the person with cold water, or cover the person with cold, wet towels or bags of ice.

 About the American Red Cross: